ag-grid/angular-data-grid/integration-demo/README.md

 ------------
 ag-Grid is developed by a team of co-located developers in London.
 If you want to join the team check out our [jobs listing](https://www.ag-grid.com/ag-grid-jobs-board) or send your application to info@ag-grid.com.

 License
 ------------------
 This project is licensed under the MIT license.
+See the [LICENSE file](./LICENSE.txt) for more info.